robobrobotcop/shadow-boys/sma-partier/README.md

 A script that posts a notification to your choice of slack channel using webhook whenever a new excel file for 'små partier' is available on systembolaget.se.

-- Create a webhook on your slack integrations page, paste it into the `config-sample.py` file.
+- Copy the `config-sample.py` file and name it `config.py`

-- Change name on the `config-sample.py` file to just `config.py`
+- Create a webhook on your slack integrations page, paste it into the `config.py` file.

 - Uses GET requests so it needs to be set up with cronjob.